viamrobotics/docs/docs/mobility/frame-system/_index.md

 ### Visualize the Frame System

-You can visualize how your robot is oriented in the frame system in [the Viam app](https://app.viam.com).
+You can visualize how your machine is oriented in the frame system in [the Viam app](https://app.viam.com).
 Navigate to the **Config** tab on your machine's page, select **mode** as **Builder**, and click on **Frame System**.

-The Viam app shows you a 3D visualization of the spatial configuration of the reference frames of components configured on your robot:
+The Viam app shows you a 3D visualization of the spatial configuration of the reference frames of components configured on your machine:

 ![Default frame system configuration grid visualization for a single component, shown in the Frame System Editor](/mobility/frame-system/frame_system_basic.png)